Antiklos/network-gatekeeper/README.txt

   long int packets_delivered; This is a record of how many packets the server has delivered. long int packet_expiration;
   time_t time_expiration;

+Features to add in:
+- Smarter client behavior for making payments just in time
+- Smarter default client behavior for polling all interfaces and choosing the best deal
+- GUI